Is The Masked Singer Real or Scripted?

 How Much of The Masked Singer is Scripted?

-Since ‘The Masked Singer’ is a reality singing competition, there are some who believe that the show is scripted.
-In fact, in some seasons, the game seems to be a bit rigged to favor weaker performers make it through just because fans love them.
+Since ‘The Masked Singer’ is a reality singing competition, some believe that the show is scripted.
+In fact, in some seasons, the game seems to be a bit rigged to favor weaker performers who make it through just because fans love them.
 Take, for example, White Tiger from Season 3.
 The performer sticks to rap but can’t do that well either.
 Nonetheless, White Tiger goes past the group stages, which is no small feat.
 Some have used the example to point out discrepancies in the process, but the truth is that ‘The Masked Singer’ is about vocal chops and stage presence.
 What White Tiger lacks in the former, he more than makes up for in the latter.

 Now, coming to the more serious aspects – ‘The Masked Singer’ isn’t actually filmed live.
 It is pre-taped, and interested viewers can attend the taping session.
 There are several rules to be followed to maintain the secrecy of who’s behind the mask.
 The discretion extends to the actual unmasking event.
-The creative editing of the show makes it seem that the celebrity takes the mask off in front of the audiences, but that is not the case.
+The creative editing of the show makes it seem that the celebrity takes the mask off in front of the audience, but that is not the case.
 The singer only pretends to take it off, and then goes away with the host.
 An individual comes on stage and mimics the unmasking so audiences can react in front of the cameras.

 It is carefully pieced together to portray an event that never takes place.
 The real unmasking happens in front of a very close group – with immediate friends and family present, along with a skeletal crew.
 It is done to ensure that the secret of who’s wearing the outfit remains on set.
 Thus, ‘The Masked Singer’ might not tell us the complete truth, but the series does it to protect its core principle – which is something admirable.
 No, the show is not scripted, beyond the bare minimum and we’ve come to expect from reality television.